-- 4.39 NI Water has a significant number of combined sewer overflows and wastewater pumping stations that can discharge to the environment.
-Compliance standards for these discharges are set by NIEA and overflows that are in breach of compliance are known as Unsatisfactory Intermittent Discharges (UIDs). - 4.40 The company expects to deliver improvements to 62 UIDs in PC15 against a target of 78.
-NI Water acknowledges that this sub-programme has been subject to considerable change during PC15 with several of the PC15 nominated projects being subject to delay and change in scope. - 4.41 The company proposes delivering improvement to 136 unsatisfactory intermittent discharges (UIDs) to meet NIEA standards during PC21.
+- 4.51 NI Water has a significant number of combined sewer overflows and wastewater pumping stations that can discharge to the environment.
+Compliance standards for these discharges are set by NIEA and overflows that are in breach of compliance are known as Unsatisfactory Intermittent Discharges (UIDs). - 4.52 The company expects to deliver improvements to 62 UIDs in PC15 against a target of 78.
+NI Water acknowledges that this sub-programme has been subject to considerable change during PC15 with several of the PC15 nominated projects being subject to delay and change in scope. - 4.53 The company proposes delivering improvement to 136 unsatisfactory intermittent discharges (UIDs) to meet NIEA standards during PC21.
 This includes 13 UIDs which are carrying over from PC15 and 94 UIDs associated with the living with water programme.
-This represents a significant increase from the anticipated delivery in PC15. - 4.42 NIEA has agreed a prioritised list of UIDs for delivery in PC21 with NI Water and the company has submitted a detailed list of schemes in its business plan.
+This represents a significant increase from the anticipated delivery in PC15. - 4.54 NIEA has agreed a prioritised list of UIDs for delivery in PC21 with NI Water and the company has submitted a detailed list of schemes in its business plan.
 However we are aware that a significant number of the drainage area studies that are needed to confirm requirements remain outstanding.
-The content of the programme and the priority of outputs may change as a consequence of the completion of this work. - 4.43 For the draft determination we have accepted the number of UID outputs included in the company submission as well as the profile for delivery, as detailed in the table below.
+The content of the programme and the priority of outputs may change as a consequence of the completion of this work. - 4.55 For the final determination we have accepted the number of UID outputs included in the company submission.
+The profile for delivery has however been changed to reflect the revised profile submitted by the company in its draft determination response.
+This has brought delivery forward slightly.
+It therefore goes some way to addressing stakeholder concerns over the 'back end' loading of the profile originally submitted and will help deliver benefits to consumers and the environment sooner than previously anticipated - The annual targets from the revised delivery profile for PC21 are detailed in 4.56 the table below.